dingusdev/dingusppc/zdocs/users/manual.md

 --rambank4_size X
 ```

-Set the RAM sizes to use, with X being an integer of a power of 2 up to 512 (depending on the emulated machine).
+Set the RAM sizes to use, where X is an integer of a power of 2 up to 512 (depending on the emulated machine).

 ```
 gfxmem_size